-If the damage is down to the metal, use of a primer is appropriate.
-In the event of damage to a plastic surface, an adhesive primer should be used to give better results - spray into the lid of the spray can and brush on thinly.
+If the damage has reached down to a metal surface (sheet steel), it is preferable to use a primer.
+In the event of damage to a plastic surface, an adhesive primer should be used for better results - spray into the spray can's cap and brush thinly.

 Before painting, gentle polishing using a very fine polishing agent may be carried out locally if required (e.g. if there are any uneven edges).
-The surface is cleaned thoroughly and left to dry.
+Clean the surface thoroughly and allow to dry.

-- 3. Stir the primer well and apply using a fine brush, a matchstick or similar.
-Finish off with a basecoat and clearcoat once the primer has dried. - 4.
+- 3. Stir the primer well and apply using a fine brush, matchstick or similar.
+Finish with base coat and clear coat once the primer has dried. - 4.
 For scratches, proceed as above, but mask around the damaged area to protect the undamaged paintwork.